 With travel bans still in place in many parts of the world due to the coronavirus pandemic, companies are trying to reach Chinese consumers at big expense through new routes.

-Japanese brands from all kinds of industries are entering in this new era dominated by live streaming.
-From the tourism industry, to the beauty industry, all brands are making effort to reach the more and more digitized Chinese consumers.
+Japanese brands from all kinds of industries are entering this new era dominated by live streaming.
+From the tourism industry to the beauty industry, all brands are making effort to reach more and more digitized Chinese consumers.

-The Japanese are displaying all kind of products, including cosmetics, clothing, automobile equipment and household items during their broadcast.
+The Japanese are displaying all kinds of products, including cosmetics, clothing, automobile equipment, and household items during their broadcast.
 Viewers in China can purchase these items by clicking on the shopping cart icon in the app, which will direct them to the websites of the companies that sell these products or to e-commerce platforms such as JD, Taobao, Pinduoduo.

 Japanese brands live e-commerce case-study